Ashaari Muhammad

 Haji Ashaari Muhammad (30 October 1937 – 13 May 2010) was the founder and leader of the Malaysian Islamic group Al-Arqam, which gained prominence in the 1980s and early 1990s.
 On 21 October 1994, the Malaysian federal government banned Al-Arqam, citing concerns over its teachings and activities.
 Ashaari, along with other members of the group, was arrested in Thailand and subsequently returned to Malaysia, where he was detained under the Internal Security Act (ISA).
 He remained in detention from 1994 until 2004.
 During this period, Ashaari publicly renounced his views, and the legal process did not include a formal defence against the charges.

-Ashaari was referred to as Abuya (Arabic for "father") by his followers.
+Ashaari was referred to as Abaya (Arabic for "father") by his followers.
 He was recognized for his distinctive appearance, which included wearing a turban, green Al-Arqam robes, and kohl-lined eyes.

 Early life

 Ashaari Muhammad was born on 30 October 1937 in Kampung Pilin, Rembau, Negeri Sembilan, in what was then the Federated Malay States (now Malaysia).
 His parents practised a tariqa founded by Sheikh Muhammad bin Abdullah as-Suhaimi, and from a young age, Ashaari developed an interest in Islamic practices.
 By age 13, he was initiated into the tariqa by his uncle, Lebai Ibrahim, a religious teacher.
 In 1954, Ashaari began attending Maahad Hishamuddin, a religious school in Klang, Selangor, while living with his father, Muhammad bin Idris, an English-educated customs officer, and his stepmother.